raelix/HA-Radoff-integration/README-outlier-detection.md

 ## Overview

 This change extends the original Radoff Now Home Assistant integration with robust outlier handling, while keeping normal sensor behavior unchanged.
+The change was introduced due to some implausible readings from my TVOC and Temperature sensor.

+- TVOC had some drops to 0, especially early mornings
+- Temperature sensor sometimes peaks to temperature readings above 50°C

+These readings are also stored in Radoff's IOT cloud and can be seen when downloading the data.
+It is unknown whether they are really transfered by the device or whether it is a flaw of the transfer of sensor data into the Radoff cloud.

 **Key idea:**
 - Normal readings are passed through as-is.